Optimal Calibration of the Endpoint-corrected Hilbert Transform: Algorithm Analysis

 The literature offers an apparently equivalent alternative that replaces the real part of the sample-based estimate $\Re \hat z(n)$ with the original real sample $x(n)$ in the denominator.
-While this matches the phase of the ideal analytic signal $\arg z(n)$ (because $\Re z(n)=x(n)$), it is not equivalent for ecHT: the effective gain $F=F_R+\j F_I$ rotates and rescales the quadrature pair, yielding $\tan \hat\theta(N-1)=F_R\tan(\omega_0(N-1)+\varphi_0)+F_I$, i.e.~a $\varphi_0$- and time-dependent phase warping even for a single tone.
+While this matches the phase of the ideal analytic signal $\arg z(n)$ (because $\Re z(n)=x(n)$), it is not equivalent for ecHT: the effective gain $F=F_R+\j F_I$ rotates and rescales the quadrature pair, yielding

+i.e.~a $\varphi_0$- and time-dependent phase warping even for a single tone.
 See Appendix~\ref{sec:phase1 vs phase2} for the full discussion.
 For this reason, we use \eqref{eq:phase-arg} exclusively throughout.